 Questions for a God I Hope Exists

-From a place of doubting and questioning faith comes Amen?, a collection of personal prayers and essays for practicing penitents and devoted doubters.
+From a place of questioning faith comes Amen?, a collection of personal prayers and essays for practicing penitents and devoted doubters.
 With fresh imagery and prose to help you pause, this book encourages our hesitant hopes and welcomes us to admit doubt, invite joy, and grapple with mystery.
 From Julia’s story about learning her brother was an atheist to her prayer about envisioning the love of her life, and from her reflection on trying (and failing) to be a social justice warrior to her experience waking up laughing, you’ll enter into a space of discovery and transformation.
 Journey along as Julia asks, “Do I gotta have faith?”
 “How do I define the relationship?” and “You want me to do what?” and see what happens when we stop, listen, and set a table for the questions.

 Amen? is an engaging, empathetic rumination of the nature of belief—and its reverberations in the everyday—that offers readers comfort, challenge, and release on their quests to encounter God.

 Julia Rocchi’s debut Amen? is an honest and hopeful exploration of faith in the modern world, full of deep questions, heartfelt prayers, and sparkling wit for believers and non-believers alike.
 Faith is an intensely personal journey, and in Amen?, Julia reminds us that no matter where our own paths take us, we will never walk alone.

 Jennie Adams, author and librarian